Jan 23, 2023

 Keep in mind that some UX deliverables can be more time-consuming and costly to produce than others.
 Try to align your choice of UX deliverables with your project’s budget and timeline.

 6. Be consistent.

 It’s essential to remain consistent across all UX deliverables.
-Use the same terminology, format, and style to ensure that the design decisions are clearly communicated and understood by everyone.
+Use the same terminology, format, and style to assure that the design decisions are clearly communicated and understood by everyone.

 What are UX design deliverables?

 UX design deliverables are the artefacts or outputs that UX designers develop during the design process to document and share their design decisions, ideas, and suggestions with stakeholders.
 They serve as a guarantee that everyone participating in the design process, including clients, developers, and other team members, is on the same page about the design goals and vision.

 There are many answers to what are the principles of UX and how many there are.
 However, amongst the most recognised are user-centred design (designing with the user in mind), usability (making the product easy to interact with for the user), accessibility (designing a product that's accessible to everyone, including people with disabilities), consistency (product is visually coherent and uses consistent language), and emotional design (designing a product that people enjoy using).

 UX design aims to create a product or a service that brings a positive user experience, and UX objectives correspond with that goal.
 UX designers can focus on a few objectives to achieve the goal, e.g.: